 10. Centrifugal Switch

-It is a switch basically, based on the centrifugal force it works.
-It is used to disconnect either starting capacitor or starting winding in single phase induction motor.
+Essentially, it is a switch that operates based on centrifugal force.
+It is used to disconnect either the starting capacitor or the starting winding in a single-phase induction motor.

 When the motor reaches between 50 and 70% speed, the centrifugal switch is activated to cut off the starting winding.